RstEyeApp/rsteye/README.md

   After installation, you can run `RstEyeApp` from any terminal:

-  you can service file as well to start it in the background
+  you can use service file as well to start it in the background

   reload systemctl using `sudo systemctl daemon-reload` and then start the service `sudo systemctl start rsteyeapp.service`